 Face Up Pai Gow Poker is a variation of traditional Pai Gow Poker, played with a standard 52-card deck plus one Joker, for a total of 53 cards.
 Unlike regular Pai Gow where players compete against other players at the table, in Face Up Pai Gow you go head-to-head against the dealer.

-How to Play Face Up Pai Gow Poker
+Face Up Pai Gow Poker Rules

-The goal in Face Up Pai Gow Poker is to make a 5-card poker hand and a 2-card poker hand that both outrank the dealer’s corresponding hands.
+The goal of the game is to make a 5-card and a 2-card poker hands that both outrank the dealer’s corresponding hands.
 If one or both of your hands beat the dealer’s, you win even money on your bet.
 If both of your hands rank lower, you lose your bet.
 If one hand wins and one loses, it is a push.

-Here are the step-by-step rules:
+Here are the step-by-step Face Up Pai Gow rules:

-1. Place your wager: The minimum/maximum bets are set by each casino.
+- Place your wager: The minimum/maximum bets are set by each casino.
 You can also place optional bonus side bets.

-3. Assess the dealer’s hands: Look at the dealer’s 7 cards, which are exposed.
+- Assess the dealer’s hands: Look at the dealer’s 7 cards, which are exposed.
 Determine what the highest 5-card and 2-card poker hands are that the dealer can make.

-4. Set your own hands: Using your 7 cards, set your best 5-card hand and 2-card hand by arranging them into two piles.
+- Set your own hands: Using your 7 cards, set your best 5-card hand and 2-card hand by arranging them into two piles.
 Remember, your 5-card hand must outrank your 2-card hand.

-5. Compare hands: The dealer will then compare their 5-card hand to your 5-card hand, and their 2-card hand to your 2-card hand, using standard poker hand rankings.
+- Compare hands: The dealer will then compare their 5-card hand to your 5-card hand, and their 2-card hand to your 2-card hand, using standard poker hand rankings.

-6. Settle bets: If both your hands outrank the dealer’s, you win even money.
+- Settle bets: If both your hands outrank the dealer’s, you win even money.
 If both lose, you lose your bet.
 If you split, it’s a push.
 Bonus bets are settled too.

 Face Up Pai Gow Poker Hand Rankings

-Face Up Pai Gow Poker uses standard 5-card poker hands rankings from high to low:
+The game uses standard 5-card poker hands rankings from high to low:

-• Royal Flush: A, K, Q, J, 10 of the same suit
+- Royal Flush: A, K, Q, J, 10 of the same suit

-• Straight Flush: 5 suited cards in sequence
+- Straight Flush: 5 suited cards in sequence

-• Four of a Kind: 4 cards of the same rank
+- Four of a Kind: 4 cards of the same rank

-• Full House: 3 of a kind + Pair
+- Full House: 3 of a kind + Pair

-• Flush: 5 suited cards (non-sequential)
+- Flush: 5 suited cards (non-sequential)

-• Straight: 5 sequential cards (non-suited)
+- Straight: 5 sequential cards (non-suited)

-• Three of a Kind
+- Three of a Kind

-• Two Pair
+- Two Pair

-• One Pair
+- One Pair

-• High Card: Highest value single card
+- High Card: Highest value single card

 The Joker is semi-wild.
 It can be used as an Ace, or to complete a Straight, Flush, Straight Flush or Royal Flush.